As always, Rush Limbaugh, the most listened-to radio talk show in the country, serving humanity.

 It's the Democrats are the reason why there's this partial shutdown of the FAA.

-This is also known as the Rockefeller bill because he lives.
+This is also known as the Rockefeller Bill because he lives a certain distance from an airport.

 I wish I had more time to explain this in greater detail.

-But he's trying to claim the airlines are making out like bandits here by not turning over money, and it's the Congress didn't do their job.
+But he's trying to claim the airlines are making out like bandits here by not turning over money as the Congress didn't do their job.

-It's the Democrats that did not Do their job because they're trying to hold on to subsidizing routes that nobody flies.
+The Democrats that did not do their job because they're trying to hold on to subsidizing routes that nobody flies.

 Also, they can say that they're helping poor people.